 According to Guy, nothing ever comes down to a vote.
 Even if you have the power to veto a decision, if everyone isn’t convinced by your plan, that plan is doomed from the beginning.
 Investors have to buy into the plan to put their resources behind it; they are not employees who will just take an order.

 Even if investors cannot vote at the table, they can vote with their feet.
 If your investors take away their investment, can your company still continue to function and grow as it does now?

 8. Believing patents = defensibility

-- Second, it will make your parents proud.
+- It will make your parents proud.

 10. Hiring in your own image

-- Building a product
+- Build a product

-- Selling it
+- Sell it

-- Collecting money
+- Collect the money